pklesk/fast_rboost_bins/README.md

 ```bash
 python main_detector.py -form -k face -npi 50 -s 4 -p 6 -t 512 -b 16
 ```
-Once a data set is ready, one can ask to fit, or refit, a model to it (`-form` option) as in the above example.
+Once a data set is ready, one can ask to fit, or refit, a model to the data (`-form` option) as in the above example.
 The last fragment `-t 512 -b 16` indicates the wanted parameters to be imposed on an `FastRealBoostBins` instance: 512 as the size of ensemble (equivalently - the number of boosting rounds) and 16 as the number of bins.

 ## License